own3mall/python-gtk3-tutorial/checkbutton.rst

 ===========
 A CheckButton displays a small box which is allowed to be in one of three states; checked, unchecked or inconsistent.
 It is displayed with a Label next to it indicating what function the CheckButton performs.

-A CheckButton is similar to a ToggleButton and has many of the same methods available.
+A CheckButton is based on the :doc:`togglebutton` widget, and inherits many of the same methods, properties and signals.

 ===========
 Constructor
 ===========
 The CheckButton can be constructed using::

-  checkbutton = Gtk.CheckButton(label="CheckButton")
+  checkbutton = Gtk.CheckButton(label)

+The *label* parameter allows the associated text to be defined at construction time.

 =======
 Methods